charliegdev/reading-list/render-props.md

 <Mouse render={(mouse) => <Cat mouse={mouse} />} />
 ```

 If that definition and example don't make sense yet, don't worry.
-The rest of this article will guide you step by step, so you'll know:
+The purpose of this series is to help you understand that.

-1. Why kind of problem **render props** intends to solve
-1. How to write a component so it uses **render props**
-1. What existing libraries already use this pattern

 ## Motivation